doiotyourself/digital-garden/content/how-to/migrate-home-assistant-data-to-timescaledb.md

 ALTER TABLE public.ltss OWNER TO ltss;
 ```

-### Part 2: Recover data from the crashed database server to a working database server
+## Part 2: How to recover data from the crashed database server to a working database server

-#### 2.1 Build a new timescaledb:pg15 database server
+### 2.1 Create a new database server

 For the best chance of successful recovery I'll build a new TimescaleDB database server that is the same version as the database server that crashed (i.e Postgres version 15).
-In [[#Part 1: Build a new TimescaleDB database server|Part 1]] I created the production TImescaleDB container this container will be thrown away after the migration is complete.
+In [[#1.1 TimescaleDB quadlet|Part 1]] I created the production TImescaleDB container this container will be thrown away after the migration is complete.
 I wasn't previously using PostGIS so I can use the light weight TimescaleDB image:

 ``` dotenv